Getting a Library Card

-- If signing a library card application for a juvenile, the users accepts responsibility for fines and charges on the child’s card and acknowledge that it is the guardian’s responsibility, not the library’s, to monitor and approve the child’s choice of materials and/or other information resources.
+- If signing a library card application for a juvenile, the parent or guardian accepts responsibility for fines and charges on the child’s card and acknowledge that it is the parent or guardian’s responsibility, not the library’s, to monitor and approve the child’s choice of materials and/or other information resources.

 - Failure to act responsibly may result in the suspension of library borrowing and use privileges, and that failure to pay library fines or return materials may result in local and state criminal penalties.